mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/legacy-apis/personalized-offers/lookup.md

 A personalized offer is a customizable marketing message based on eligibility rules and constraints.

-You can look up specific personalized offers by making a GET request to the [!DNL Offer Library] API that includes either the personalized offer `@id` or the name of the personalized offer in the request path.
+You can look up specific personalized offers by making a GET request to the **Offer Library** API that includes either the personalized offer `@id` or the name of the personalized offer in the request path.

 **API format**